l-vo/keepitsimple/README.md

 - an environment variable `UPSTREAMS_LOCATION` with the file where the Nginx upstream will be written. `{project}` placeholder can be user and will be replaced by *keepitsimple*.
 - the file designed by the previous environment variable owned by the user `gitlab-runner`
 - an environment variable `DOCKER_NAMESPACE` with the namespace used for created production docker image
+- an environment variable `DEPLOY_SCRIPT` with the script which will be used to deploy the application.
+This script will receive `keepitsimple` as its first argument.

 ## Development usage
 Start the containers: